I recently asked myself, “Can you freeze mashed potatoes?” Because we found ourselves with an almost overwhelming amount of potatoes.

 We cut each potato into four pieces.
 If you want to try and fit more into your Instant Pot, you can cut them smaller, but quarters worked well enough for us.

-After you have your potatoes cut, put them to the side for a moment.
+After you have your Potatoes cut, put them to the side for a moment.
 It’s time to get your Instant Pot ready.

-The Instant Pot isn’t hard to prepare.
-We just add 1 cup of water and then set the metal stand that comes with the Instant Pot in the bottom.
+Just add 1 cup of water and then set the metal stand that comes with the Instant Pot in the bottom.
 This will keep the potatoes out of the water.
 You can also use a small vegetable steamer basket.

-With you Instant Pot ready, you can now start adding your potatoes.
+With your Instant Pot ready, you can now start adding your potatoes.
 I don’t know if there is a recommended capacity limit, but we basically packed it as full as we could.
 One round could fit around 10 cut medium sized potatoes.